OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

                 node: localhost
     ```

-You can return specific elements by specifying their path.
+We can return specific elements by specifying their path.
 Note, that `topology_template` can be omitted at the start.
 The following command returns the contents of the `localhost` node.

 === "Query"